corefan/xenko-docs/en/manual/ui/ui-pages.md

 <span class="label label-doc-audience">Artist</span>
 <span class="label label-doc-audience">Designer</span>

-A **UI page** is a collection of UI elements that form a piece of UI in your game, such as a menu or title screen.
+A **UI page** is a collection of UI elements, such as buttons and grids, that form a piece of UI in your game, such as a menu or title screen.

 ![UI page](media/ui-page.png)

 In terms of organization, a UI page is equivalent to a scene in the scene editor, and UI elements are equivalent to to entities in a scene.
 Just like entities, elements can have parents and children.

 Each UI scene opens in its own tab in the UI editor.
 For information about how to edit UI pages, see the [UI editor](ui-editor.md) page.